hepplerj/jasonheppler.org/content/_index.md

 ---

 <div class="lede">
-<p>Hi, I'm <a href="/about">Jason</a>.
-I am a historian of the environment and capitalism in the twentieth century North American West and Great Plains.
+<p>I am a historian of the environment and capitalism in the twentieth century North American West and Great Plains.
 I am the senior developer-scholar at the <a href="https://rrchnm.org/">Roy Rosenzweig Center for History and New Media</a> and a member of the <a href="https://historyarthistory.gmu.edu">Department of History and Art History</a> at George Mason University and a member of the <a href="http://envirohistact.org">Environmental History Action Collaborative</a>.</p>
 </div>

 <aside class="newsletter">